 If you are planning on interning in DC, here are some helpful links to assist in locating housing:

-In my Georgia office, interns may be asked to do a variety of things, including day-to-day office work such as answering phones, writing letters and assisting with media clips.
+In my Georgia offices, interns may be asked to do a variety of things, including day-to-day office work such as answering phones, writing letters and assisting with media clips.
 In addition, interns may be assigned to assist in various constituent case work or work on District-based projects of importance.

 If you have questions about Congressional Internships, please call (202) 225-6531 and ask to speak with our Intern Coordinator.